dfo-mar-odis/shinySpatialApp/README.md

 ## **Updating Data & Metadata**

-Note: this is only relevant for DFO project developers that have access to the IN folder.
+Note: This is only relevant for DFO project developers that have access to the IN folder.

-When metadata is updated in the preprocessing, you need to resave it to the local data directory before it will update in the rendered reports.
+When metadata is updated in the preprocessing, you need to resave it before it will update in the rendered reports.

 For this:

-1. Run the whole preprocessing script up to the save line.
+- Step 1: Save Data Locally.
+Run the whole preprocessing script up to the save line.
 See this link for an example of a pre-processing file: https://github.com/dfo-mar-odis/shinySpatialApp/blob/main/reports/sections/rockweed/rockweed_preprocessing.R

-2. Run it again with remoteFileSavePath instead of the local one.
+- Step 2: Render Report to make sure everything is working smoothly

+- Step 3: Save Data in the IN folder so all project collaborators can use the most up-to-date information. `remoteFileSavePath` is a variable with the path to the data folder on the IN drive.
+To save data in the IN folder, replace `localFileSavePath` with `remoteFileSavePath` inside the save function e.g. Replace `save(rockweed_rr, file = file.path(localFileSavePath, "Open/rockweed_rr.RData"))` wtih `save(rockweed_rr, file = file.path(remoteFileSavePath, "Open/rockweed_rr.RData"))`

+- Step 4: Write a nice commit in yor branch to announce this update!

-## **How to add content to the report**
+## **How to add title levels to the report**

 The following provides guidance on how to include titles and subtitles throughout the report to match the formatting.
 Main modules are presented, with dummy subtitles for data titles and search-area results.